 - connect with students, teachers, parents and stakeholders

 - spread the word about school news, student achievements or upcoming events

 - use group chats to collaborate on projects

-Instant Messaging Troubles in the Education Sector
+K-12 Education Compliance: Instant Messaging Troubles in the Education Sector

 During audits, lawsuits or FOIA requests, school districts may be called on to provide records of discussions their staff and students had on instant messaging platforms, but very few have such records.

-School districts that can effectively gather and securely store email, social media and collaborative tools data are protecting themselves if regulatory or legal should arise while also ensuring that important data isn’t lost to mass deletions or a lack of policy.
+School districts that can effectively gather and securely store email, social media and collaborative tools data are protecting themselves if regulatory or legal should arise.
+Plus, they are also ensuring that important data isn’t lost to mass deletions or a lack of policy.

 Social Media Risk Management in the Education Sector

 This approach to risk management, seen across many different companies and markets, hasn’t been adopted in a widespread fashion when it comes to social media.
 Many organizations still have serious concerns about using social media as a business tool.